liu225269/MBFGraph/README.md

 ## Usage:
     Note that all different graph analyses, by default, are only for BFS.
 To enable PageRank and CC, please uncomment some lines in the run_###.sh.
     Also note that, to reduce repeatly bloom filter (BF) files generation time, the script may generate BF file via degree_cnt analysis.
 As a result, BF files can be reused across different graph analyses.

+    Configuration:
+     Number of CPUs: Every run_##.sh provides an environment variable, PROCE, to adjust the number of threads executing during graph analyses.
+     Threshold on whether performing MBF query: Every run_##.sh provides an environment variable, MAX, to decide whether MBF query has to be performed.
+If MAX is 1, it indicates that MBF query is not executed, so MBFGraph is actually the baseline x-stream.
 ### Static Twitter Graph:
     ./download_twitter.sh